webosose/website/content/en/blog/posts/2020-03-18-webos-ose-2-4-0-release.md

 For more information, visit the [IoT Profile section](/docs/iot) in the documentation.

-## Chromium and Qt upgrade
+## Chromium and QtWayland upgrade

-The major components of webOS OSE, Chromium and Qt, have been upgraded to more up-to-date versions.
+The major components of webOS OSE, Chromium and QtWayland, have been upgraded to more up-to-date versions.

   - Chromium, the default web engine, has been upgraded from 72 to 79 for enhancement in web functionality and compatibility.
-  - Qt has been upgraded from 5.12.3 to 5.12.4 to improve graphics performance and stability.
+  - QtWayland has been upgraded to 5.12.4 in order to improve graphics performance and stability.

 ## Other enhancements